 We’ve rounded up every small dog’s dream (or chew toys).
 These toys are sure to keep them buys, happier, healthier, and help clean their teeth while alleviating anxiety.

-- INSTINCTUAL NEEDS: The KONG Classic red rubber toy helps satisfy dogs' instinctual needs and provides mental stimulation.
-Healthy play is important for dogs' physical and mental development, emotions...
+- Instinctual Needs: The KONG Classic red rubber toy helps satisfy dogs' instinctual needs while providing mental stimulation.
+Healthy play is important for dogs' physical and mental development,...

-- FETCH TOY: The KONG Classic's unpredictable bounce makes for exciting games of fetch and other interactive play with your pet.
+- Fetch Toy: The KONG Classic's unpredictable bounce makes for exciting games of fetch and other interactive play with your pet.
+This is a fun way for average chewers to get the exercise they need.

 - A chew toy and treat all in one!
 Satisfy your dog's natural urge to chew while promoting the dental benefits of clean teeth and general oral health